 The concept of a CDN is illustrated below.
 In the first example, there is no CDN, just a single server hosting a website.
 In this case, the server is hosted in London, with website users spread all over the world.
 While users in Europe are relatively close to the server, users in Australia are considerably farther away, which means they are likely to experience latency in receiving data.
 This means they will experience slower content-loading speeds than visitors in Europe.

 The second graphic (below) illustrates a CDN.
 In this case, the origin server is still located in London, and this stores the original version of the website.
 Spread across the world, however, are edge servers, which cache – essentially duplicate – the original website’s assets.
 When a user visits the website, they receive content from their closest server, and therefore experience reduced latency and faster loading.

 Why should I use a CDN to serve images?

 A CDN is not always necessary.
 If your customers are based in one country, it may well be sufficient to maintain a single server in that country.
 For those serving website visitors over significant geographical distances, however, a CDN can boost loading efficiency – and with it, customer satisfaction.
 Utilising a CDN can also mitigate against spikes in traffic, which may otherwise crash a website.
 By distributing bandwidth across multiple servers, visitors can enjoy fast loading speeds, even during peak periods.

 Does SmartFrame use a CDN?

 Yes.
-While SmartFrame is not a CDN provider, the technology uses a CDN to ensure that customers enjoy consistently fast loading speeds.
-In fact, in some cases, we’ve found that an embedded SmartFrame can load faster than when images are served via our customers’ own Content Delivery Networks.
+While SmartFrame itself is not a CDN provider, the technology uses a CDN to ensure that customers enjoy consistently fast loading speeds.
+In some cases, embedded SmartFrames can load faster than when images are served via SmartFrame users’ own content delivery networks.
 If you don’t currently have a CDN, but your website serves lots of images to users across the world, try it out for yourself and see the difference.